cytoscape/cytoscape.js-pdf-export/README.md

   // If true will log debug info to the console.
   debug: false,

-  // The options below are temporary and will likely be removed in the future.
+  // The options below are temporary and will be removed in the future.
-  save: false, // causes a save-as window to pop-up when the PDF is ready to be downloaded
+  save: false, // causes a save-as window to pop up when the PDF is ready to be downloaded
   fileName: 'cytoscape.pdf',
 };
 ```

-* Paper sizes:
-  * Currently supported paper sizes are:
+* Currently supported `paperSize` values are:
   * CUSTOM, LETTER (default), LEGAL, TABLOID, A0, A1, A2, A3, A4, A5
-    * In PORTRAIT or LANDSCAPE orientation
+  * PORTRAIT or LANDSCAPE orientation
   * CUSTOM requires specifying your own width and height in "Postscript Points" (72 units per inch)
 * Margins default to 3/4 inch

 ## Fonts

-* Supported Fonts:
 * Fonts are limited to those provided by PDFKit.
   * Courier (normal, bold, oblique)
   * Helvetica (normal, bold, oblique)
   * Times (normal, bold, italic)
   * Times New Roman
   * Symbol
   * ZapfDingbats
-  * If an unsupported font is found, it will default to Helvetica.
+* If an unsupported font is specified, it will default to Helvetica.
 * 'sans-serif' defaults to Helvetica
 * 'serif' defaults to Times New Roman

 ## Reporting Bugs